-As of March 31, 2004, we had net operating loss carryforwards of \$1.8 million, which will begin to expire in 2019.
-The Tax Reform Act of 1986 limits the use of net operating loss (NOL) and tax credit carryforwards in certain situations where changes occur in the stock ownership of a company.
+As of June 30, 2004, we had net operating loss carryforwards (NOL's) of \$1.8 million, which will begin to expire in 2019.
+The Tax Reform Act of 1986 limits the use of NOL's and tax credit carryforwards in certain situations where changes occur in the stock ownership of a company.
 We believe that such a change has occurred, and that the utilization of the approximately \$1.8 million of carryforwards is limited such that substantially all of these NOL carryforwards will never be utilized.